zolantris/ValheimMods/src/ValheimScalability/README.md

 populated world areas.

 The mod reduces the number of individual objects that need to be rendered by grouping compatible static meshes into larger render batches.
-It also includes safeguards for animated, interactive, destructible, modded, and wind-affected objects so they can remain independent when needed.
+It includes safeguards for animated, interactive, destructible, modded, physics-driven, and wind-affected objects so they can remain independent when needed.

-The goal is simple:

 > **Let Valheim render more without requiring players to build less.**